Table Of Contents

 Goals:

-John, aged 58 and planning to retire at 65, has already maximized contributions to his retirement account.
-However, with some savings still remaining, he seeks to further bolster his retirement nest egg.
+John, 58, plans to retire at 65.
+He has already maximized contributions to his retirement account.
+However, with some saving still left to do, he seeks to further bolster his retirement nest egg.

-John has watched interest rates climb throughout the last few years, but he doesn’t feel like this upward trend will continue for long.
+John has watched interest rates climb throughout the last few years and wants to take advantage before they fall again.
 He wants to lock in a high interest rate that’s guaranteed until he needs the money when he retires.

 John investigates some options for principal-protected 7-year savings vehicles.
-He looks into CDs but finds that many banks don’t offer very high rates for terms that long.
-When he compares the interest rates for 7-year CDs to the rates on 7-year fixed annuities, he finds that the annuity rates are much more competitive.
+He looks into CDs but finds that many banks don’t offer rates that are high enough or last long enough to make it to 65.

-Since John is considering annuities for his retirement savings strategy, it’s important to understand that they offer tax-deferred growth, meaning he won’t owe income taxes until he withdraws money or starts receiving payments, and any taxes owed depend on whether he purchased the annuity with pre-tax or post-tax funds.
+Since John is considering annuities for his retirement savings strategy, it’s important to understand that they offer tax-deferred growth, meaning he won’t owe income taxes until he withdraws money or starts receiving payments.
+Taxes owed will depend on whether he purchased the annuity with pre-tax or post-tax funds.

 7-Year Fixed Annuity vs. Indexed Annuity

-When considering longer-term annuities such as a 7-year fixed annuity, you might want to consider how other types of annuities might benefit your financial plan.
+When considering longer-term annuities, such as a 7-year fixed annuity, you may want to compare how other types of annuities could benefit your financial plan, as well.

 “For those longer terms, you might want to look at fixed indexed [annuities] as an alternative, because you’re still 100% protected and you do have the chance for more growth.”